YoSTEALTH/Dynamic-Import/README.rst

 |test-status|

 Dynamic Import
 ==============

 Let Dynamic Import handle your projects(package) import needs.
-Enables you to dynamically(lazily) import module as needed on run-time.
+Enables you to dynamically(lazily) import module as needed within the project and for external usage on run-time.

-* Place ``importer()`` into top ``__init__.py`` file and forget about where variable, function, class, ... is located!
+* Place ``importer()`` into top ``__init__.py`` file and forget about where variable, function, class, ... are located.
+* Just call ``from <package> import <variable>`` while coding and when end-user calls from your project.
+All names are accessible at top level, easy to remember.
 * Move/rename file within your project?
 No problem, auto updates.
-* Just call ``from <package> import <variable>`` while coding and when end-user calls from your project.
-All names are accessible at top level, easy to remember.
 * Supports ``.py`` and ``.so`` (experimental)
 * Saves memory.